Just Released: New Version of PCI DSS

 There are six specific areas that are affected within credit card data security standards.
 These areas are focused on security, customized implementation, authentication, encryption, monitoring, and critical control testing frequency methods.

 6 Key Changes Introduced by PCI 4.0

 Here’s a closer look at the main PCI DSS 4.0 changes that companies will notice as they transition to the new standards:

 1. Flexibility: Customized Implementation to Meet the Intent of Security Controls

-This is probably the biggest change that will be ushered in with the release of PCI DSS 4.0 in 2020.
+This is probably the biggest change that will be ushered in with the release of PCI DSS 4.0 next year.
 The 12 requirements will be shifted to focus on the main security objectives: